pbatey/query-to-mongo/README.md

 * Multiple equals comparisons are merged into a `$in` operator.
 For example, `id=a&id=b` yields `{id:{$in:['a','b']}}`.
 * Multiple not-equals comparisons are merged into a `$nin` operator.
 For example, `id!=a&id!=b` yields `{id:{$nin:['a','b']}}`.
 * Comma separated values in equals or not-equals yeild an `$in` or `$nin` operator.
 For example, `id=a,b` yields `{id:{$in:['a','b']}}`.

+## A note on embedded documents
+Comparisons on embedded documents should use mongo's [dot notation](http://docs.mongodb.org/manual/reference/glossary/#term-dot-notation) instead of express's 'extended' [query parser](https://www.npmjs.com/package/qs).
+Use `foo.bar=value` instead of `foo[bar]=value`.

+Although exact matches are handled for either method, comparisons (such as `foo[bar]!=value`) are not supported because the 'extended' parser expects an equals sign after the nested object reference; if it's not an equals the remainder is discarded.

 ## Todo
 * Add support for `$exists`.
 Arguments w/o a value (ie., `field1&field2=10`) would yield `{'field1':{$exists:true},...}`; prefixed with not(!) (ie., `!field1&field2=10`) would yield `{'field1': {$exists: false},...}`.